I investigate the intelligence encoded inside a deep neural network.

 Academic Projects

-• Explaining why Lottery Ticket Hypothesis Works or Fails Proposal Report Code
+• Explaining why Lottery Ticket Hypothesis Works or Fails Proposal Report Code arXiv

 • Efficient classification by data augmentation using CGAN and InfoGAN Proposal Report Code